A categorification of Grassmannian cluster algebras

 As an immediate consequence, if we write $S_j$ for the simple $A$-module at vertex $j$, then we have

 Let $(e_n)$ be the two-sided ideal generated by the idempotent $e_n$.
 From the description of $A$ as a quiver algebra, we see that the quotient algebra $A/(e_n)$ is isomorphic to the quotient $B$ of the preprojective algebra $\Pi=\Pi(A_{n-1})$, by the additional relations $x^k=0=y^{n-k}$.
-Indeed, an $A$-module $M$ with $e_nM=0$ is the same as a $B$-module.
 Thus we have a functor

-\begin{remark} Recall that, to categorify the cluster algebra structure on the affine open cell $\N$ of the Grassmannian $\grass{k}{n}$, Geiss-Leclerc-Schr\"oer \cite{GLS08} studied the subcategory $\Sub Q_k$ of $\md \Pi$ consisting of those modules with socle concentrated at the vertex $k$, that is, modules isomorphic to a submodule of a direct sum of copies of the indecomposable injective $\Pi$-module $Q_k$ with socle $S_k$.
+\begin{remark} Recall that, to categorify the cluster algebra structure on the affine open cell $\N$ of the Grassmannian $\grass{k}{n}$, Geiss-Leclerc-Schr\"oer \cite{GLS08} studied the Frobenius subcategory $\Sub Q_k$ of $\md \Pi$ consisting of those modules with socle concentrated at the vertex $k$, that is, modules isomorphic to a submodule of a direct sum of copies of the indecomposable injective $\Pi$-module $Q_k$ with socle $S_k$.
 Note that $Q_k$ is actually a $B$-module and so $\Sub Q_k$ is a subcategory of $\md B$.
 Furthermore, one can see by direct computation that the indecomposable projective (and hence also injective) objects in $\Sub Q_k$ are precisely the indecomposable projective $B$-modules.